alexanderluna/alexanderluna.github.io/_posts/books/2018-09-25-clean-code.md

 variables and no functions.
 This type of Data Structure is usefull for communication with a database.
 For example, an **Active Record** is a direct translation of a database table to an object.

+## Error Handling

+Error handling is important but if done poorly it can obscure the logic.
+When working with errors prefer exceptions rather than error codes because this makes the callers code cleaner.
+Use try-catch-finally blocks since the *try* block denotes that the following code block can abort at any point and then it should immeadiatly execute the catch block.
+Therefor, try to force exceptions and exception handlers on the caller.
+Whenever possible use unchecked exceptions, because checked exceptions violate the open/closed principal by forcing the caller to the exception in the signiture of each method even when the code is several levels deep.

+When working exceptions, provide enough context to determine the source and location of an error.
+Define the exception classes in terms of a callers needs.
+Classify errors by source or type.
+In a similar way, avoid returning null from a method and passing null as an argument to a method as it leads to unnecessary *NullPointerException*s which have to be checked extensively further down.